-The Council continues to promote health, wellbeing and safety.
+The Council continues to promote health, wellbeing and safety at all times to keep staff working in a safe way during the COVID19 response and recovery to enable the continued delivery of all services especially those deemed to be critical and essential.
 Human Resources supports managers to improve the health and wellbeing of employees through health surveillance linked to risk assessment, preventative treatments such as counselling and interventions to speed recovery where necessary, thus managing sickness absence.